FSharpBristol/FSharpBristolPresentations/README.md

 The presentations themselves can be found in the "slides" folder.

+## Building and Running

 To build them run `build.cmd` or `build.sh`.

-The output, which can be published as a stand-alone static website, can be found in the "output" folder

-(Note, I believe the output folder has some extra Bower/Grunt dependencies you need to run first to make it truly static)
+This will download all dependencies, generate the slides then launch them in the browser

+## Publishing

+Ensure you have Git setup and on your path locally.
+Also ensure you are authenticated to the below repository.

+Run `publish.cmd`; this will publish the slides to https://github.com/FSharpBristol/FSharpBristol in a folder called "/presentations"

+This is a GitHub pages website, all presentations will be hosted here: https://fsharpbristol.github.io/FSharpBristol/presentations